fongelias/learnRails/README.md

 Rails models can be generated:
 `bins/rails generate model Article title:string text:text`
-specifies model name with attributes and their types this will add these attributes to the articles table in the database, under a file `db/migrate/[date value]_create_articles.rb` mapped to the Article model in the file `app/models/article.rb`
+specifies model name with attributes and their types this will add these attributes to the articles table in the database, with a migration file at `db/migrate/[date value]_create_articles.rb` mapped to the Article model in the file `app/models/article.rb`

+### Migrations
+migration files use rake commands to create and modify database tables to run migrations from the migrate folder, run:
+`bin/rails db:migrate`

 ## Glossary
 generators = scripts that create files necssary for a particular task